Table of Contents

 Introduction to Deregulated Nutrient Sensing and Altered Intercellular Communication

-There are various traits, theories, philosophies which try and unearth the mysterious origin of aging.
+There are various traits, theories, philosophies that try and unearth the mysterious origin of aging.
 Though none have been successful alone to expound aging explicitly, they have definitely escalated our understanding about aging.

 The various physiological traits of aging can be summarized as follows: